-No consideration was given to the relationship between the compensation of senior management and the staff overall, when determining the compensation for the Executive Board (Section 4.2.2 para 2 sent.
+No consideration was given to the relationship between the remuneration of senior management and the staff overall, when determining the remuneration for the Executive Board (Section 4.2.2 para 2 sent.
 3 of the Code)

-Diversity on the Executive Board (Section 5.1.2 para 1 sent.
+Diversity in the Executive Board (Section 5.1.2 para 1 sent.
 2 of the Code)

 The Supervisory Board has not set up any committees (Sections 5.3.1, 5.3.2, 5.3.3 of the Code).

-Specification of concrete objectives regarding the composition of the Supervisory Board (section 5.4.1 para 2 and 3 of the Code).
+Specification of concrete objectives regarding the composition of the Supervisory Board and preparation of a profile of skills and expertise (Section 5.4.1 para 2, 3 and 4 of the Code).

-Performance-related compensation shall be oriented toward sustainable growth of the enterprise (Section 5.4.6 para 2 sent.
+Performance-related remuneration shall be linked to sustainable growth of the company (Section 5.4.6 para 2 sent.
 2 of the Code)